New Car Buyers Guide 2025: How to Get a Good Deal

 Don’t be afraid to negotiate the price.

 Negotiation plays a crucial role in the car-buying process.
-Start by offering a price lower than the asking amount, which will give you room to negotiate effectively.
+An important car buying tip is to always start by offering a price lower than the asking amount, which will give you room to negotiate effectively.
 Leverage the market research you’ve conducted to support your offers and counteroffers.
 If a deal fails to meet your expectations, don’t hesitate to walk away, there are numerous cars and dealerships available.
 Additionally, if a deal seems too good to be true, it often is.

 Know what's included in the car quote.

-*Rates and loan terms are correct as of 3rd March 2025 and are subject to change (Source: CCPC.ie).
-Maximum APR (Annual Percentage Rate) is 19.9%.
-Minimum loan term is 12 months and maximum term is 120 months.
-Loan terms vary depending on the purpose of the loan; 120 month terms are only available for Home Improvement and Refinance loans of €20,000 to €75,000.
+*Rates and loan terms are correct as of 20th March 2026 and are subject to change (Source: CCPC.ie, not including green loans).
+The Maximum APR (Annual Percentage Rate) on all Avant Money loans is 19.9%.
+Minimum loan term is 12 months, and maximum term is 120 months.
+Loan terms vary depending on the purpose of the loan.
+Terms greater than 84 months up to a maximum of 120 months are only available for Refinance and Home Improvement loans of €20,000 to €75,000.

 Our interest rates vary depending on the value of your loan and credit profile.
 We will assign you the appropriate interest rate once your application has been reviewed.
-To find out more about the loan values and applicable interest rates, check out our rate table.
+To find out more about the loan values and applicable interest rates, check out our rate table at Avant Money Personal Loans.